 \subsection{Mixed Case}

 As the mixed case with \il{\xieff > 0} is fully addressed in Sec.~\ref{subsec:MixedCase}, let us address the \il{\xieff < 0} region in this appendix, \ie, the derivation of the comoving number density Eq.~\eqref{eq:nh0mixedN}.
 Note that given Eq.~\eqref{eq:params}, this region corresponds to \il{\beta < 0}.
 Additionally, the range of $\alpha$ is extended in the mixed-coupling case [according to Eq.~\eqref{eq:params}].
-The dependence on both $\alpha$ and $\beta$ are important in what follows, so the fits above are not sufficient.
-But as we are only interested in the growth exponent $X_k$, we only require the $H_1(\alpha,\beta)$ function in this regime.
+The dependence on both $\alpha$ and $\beta$ is important in what follows, so the fits above are not sufficient.
+But as we are interested in only the growth exponent $X_k$, we require only the $H_1(\alpha,\beta)$ function in this regime.
 This function has the approximate forms

 While the first approximation gives a more accurate fit, the second is linear in both $\alpha$ and $\beta$ and useful for our estimates.
 We have plotted the latter approximation using solid curves in the right panel of Fig.~\ref{fig:appendixfit}, with point markers indicating the numerically integrated result.